Description

 Risk and Exploitability

-Although the CVSS score is not disclosed, use‑after‑free is a high‑severity flaw.
-Exploitation requires a local privileged user capable of removing the adapter while the kernel is processing I/O, making the attack vector a local user attack.
-The absence of an EPSS score suggests limited public exploitation data.
-The flaw is not listed in CISA’s KEV catalog, indicating no known active exploitation campaigns.
-Nevertheless, the potential for arbitrary code execution or system crash warrants rapid remediation.
+Exploit requires a local privileged user capable of removing the PCA‑200E or SBA‑200E adapter while the kernel is handling I/O, making the attack vector a local user attack.
+The CVSS score of 7.5 reflects a high severity vulnerability, and an EPSS score of < 1% indicates a low probability of exploitation in the wild.
+The vulnerability is not listed in CISA’s KEV catalog, suggesting no known active exploitation campaigns.
+Nonetheless, potential for kernel crash or arbitrary code execution warrants rapid remediation.

 Remediation